and FAQ's about Tuttles

 Spring: The trees are carefully monitored for when they are a “pink” stage which means they will be blooming soon.
 Local beekeepers are contacted to bring in bees to help pollinate the trees.
 Good pollination is essential for a good crop.
 The spring is also the time when the trees are treated to prevent fireblight (a disease that can kill trees) and apple scab.

 Spring is also the time we plant new orchards.
-Young trees (the look like sticks) are planted and carefully trellised to help them to grow properly and to protect them.
+Young trees are planted and carefully trellised to help them to grow properly and to protect them.

-Summer: You trees are irrigated to make sure they are staying strong.
+Summer: Trees are irrigated to make sure they are staying strong.
 Traps are placed in the orchard to look for moths (the insect that causes wormy apples).
 When a problem is detected, trees are treated to keep the apples in good condition.

 Fall: Apples are monitored for their sugar levels and are picked at the stage of ripeness that is best for flavor and storage.
 Apple are all picked by hand and transported into our cold storage refrigeration until ready to be washed and sorted.
 We also use a Smart Fresh treatment on some varieties to preserve the firmness through the winter months.
 This treatment is a natural treatment that prevents the ethylene that apples naturally produce from over-ripening the fruit (causing soft apples).